Miche-Mario/cryptoapp/instructions.md

    - Implement a toggle for showing/hiding balance using useState hook
    - Fetch and display real-time cryptocurrency prices using the useCryptoPrice hook

-2. BuyCryptoForm.tsx
+2. BuyForm.tsx

    - Use Ant Design's Form and Select components
    - Implement real-time dollar equivalent calculation as the user types
    - Use the useWallet hook to handle the purchase transaction

 3. UserList.tsx (Admin)

    - Use Ant Design's Table component to display user information
-   - Implement action buttons for changing transaction status and adding balance
+   - Implement action buttons for viewing user details and managing balance
    - Use modals for confirmation and input of new balances

+4. TransactionStatusManager.tsx (Admin)
+   - Use Ant Design's Table for displaying transactions
+   - Implement dropdown or buttons for changing transaction status
+   - Include a form for creating new transaction status types

 Remember to maintain a consistent style using the theme variables defined in @global.css or @tailwind.config.ts.